snowplow-archive/scalding-example-project/README.md

 Fork this project and adapt it into your own custom Scalding job.

+Use the excellent [Elasticity] [elasticity] Ruby library to invoke/schedule your Scalding job.

 ## Roadmap

 Nothing planned - although it would be nice to upgrade from Specs to Specs2 for the testing, and bump Scala to 2.9.1 at the same time.
 If you would like to do this, feel free to submit a pull request.